 Perennials and Overwintering Crops

 Perennial and overwintering crops provide tasty and nutritious food for your seasonal meals while requiring much less effort than annual vegetable crops.

 Perennial crops include rhubarb, asparagus, berries, and some herbs.

 Overwintering crops include garlic, onions, spinach, kale, and mache, to name a few.

 Care for Existing Perennials

-Existing perennials will benefit from a good weeding, fertilizing and mulching in September.
+Existing perennials will benefit from good weeding, fertilizing, and mulching in September.
 The healthier the root system on these plants, the better the harvest.

 This is one of the more satisfying jobs in the kitchen garden.
 As weeds and bugs receded with the changing temperatures, many perennials take on a new life.
 The cleaned-up bed and revived plant are sights to behold.
 I especially love my rhubarb patch in the fall.
 So much green beauty!